Have you ever heard the term “render blocking” and didn’t know what it was?

 WebPageTest

 However, the sheer volume of information it provides can be a little overwhelming.
-That is why we provide a full guide on how to get a detailed performance analysis that we highly recommend that you study.
+This is why we provide a full guide on how to get a detailed performance analysis that we highly recommend that you study.

 Use Google PageSpeed Insights